Di

 D

-Initially there were queries over whether William Wyler was the right director for the job, as [...]
+Initially there were queries over whether William Wyler was the right director for the job, as he'd [...]

 D